-Verzenio can cause blood clots, liver problems, or serious and sometimes fatal infections.
+Abemaciclib can cause blood clots, liver problems, and even serious or fatal infections.
 Call your doctor right away if you have symptoms such as: fever, chills, easy bruising or bleeding, unusual tiredness, loss of appetite, right-sided upper stomach pain, chest pain, shortness of breath, rapid breathing, fast heartbeats, or pain or swelling in your arms or legs.

 Before taking this medicine

 You should not use Verzenio if you are allergic to abemaciclib, or any of the ingredients in Verzenio tablets.

 a fever, chills, or other signs of infection;

 liver or kidney disease.

 Abemaciclib may harm an unborn baby.
 You may need a pregnancy test to make sure you are not pregnant.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 weeks after your treatment ends.
-Tell your doctor right away if you become pregnant during this time.
+Use effective birth control while using Verzenio and for at least 3 weeks after your last dose.
+Tell your doctor right away if you become pregnant.

 You should not breastfeed while using this medicine and for at least 3 weeks after your last dose.

 Take Verzenio exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

 Take the medicine at the same time each day, with or without food.

 If you vomit shortly after taking Verzenio, do not take another dose.
-Wait until your next scheduled dose time to take the medicine again.
+Take your next dose as scheduled.

-If you have diarrhea while taking Verzenio: start taking anti-diarrhea medicine such as loperamide (Imodium) to quickly treat diarrhea.
+Call your doctor if you have diarrhea while taking Verzenio.
+Start taking anti-diarrhea medicine such as loperamide (Imodium) to quickly treat diarrhea.
 Drink extra fluids and call your doctor.

-Abemaciclib can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your blood will need to be tested often and your cancer treatments may be delayed based on the results.

 Store at room temperature away from moisture and heat.